sebastianjnuwu/KellyWorld/README.md

 <a href="https://opensource.org/licenses/Apache-2.0"><img alt="License" src="https://img.shields.io/badge/License-Apache%202.0-blue.svg"/></a>
 <a href="https://www.codacy.com/gh/sebastianjnuwu/KellyWorld/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=sebastianjnuwu/KellyWorld&amp;utm_campaign=Badge_Grade"><img src="https://app.codacy.com/project/badge/Grade/faf1a272f7af48dcb2177c1d93bf436b"/></a><a href="https://discord.gg/NDzFeDp8YE"><img src="https://discordapp.com/api/guilds/893997835412971570/widget.png"></a></p>

+# 🔧 developers

+a currently [KellyWorld](https://top.gg/bot/932705411897905193) is publicly available for use on your server, but if you don't feel safe you can start your own instance of our bot remembering that we don't support about small rookie mistakes.
+Chances are you know what you're doing.

 <h1> ❤️ contributors </h1>

 Thanks to all the <strong>Contributors</strong> who helped to form the bot <strong>Kelly!</strong>